pablichjenkov/macao-sdk/component-toolkit/README.md

 ```

-// You can have a reference to a composable function in another file
+// You can have a reference to a composable lambda that is an extention of StateComponent<DemoViewModel> in another file.
-// file: DemoComponentContent.kt
+// file: DemoComponentView.kt

 val DemoComponentView: @Composable StateComponent<DemoViewModel>.(
         modifier: Modifier,